fusion-jena/JenTab/services/README.md

 # Services

-* If you plan to run each service separately, we recommend creating an [Anaconda](https://www.anaconda.com/products/individual) environment per service to manager its dependencies separately
+* If you plan to run each service separately, we recommend creating an [Anaconda](https://www.anaconda.com/products/individual) environment or Virtual environments per service to manager its dependencies separately
 * Here we describe the implemented services

 ## Summary